containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 $ podman run --platform wasi/wasm quay.io/podman-desktop-demo/wasm-rust-hello-world
 ```

-When running the command, you will see a Podman Hello World that was compiled using a Rust project using the println function and compiled into WASM using `--target wasm32-wasi` parameter at compilation time.
+When running the command, you will see a Podman Hello World that was compiled using a Rust project using the println function and compiled into Wasm using `--target wasm32-wasi` parameter at compilation time.

 ![Hello World example running](img/wasm-workloads-on-macos-and-windows-with-podman/wasm-hello-world.png)

 you can omit the `--platform wasi/wasm` flag but in that case you'll get a warning that the platform of the image is not matching the platform of your computer (`WARNING: image platform (wasi/wasm) does not match the expected platform (linux/arm64)`)

-From this point, you can run other OCI images using wasm workloads, not only the podman hello world sample.
+From this point, you can run other OCI images using Wasm workloads, not only the podman hello world sample.

 **_NOTE:_** if you don't have the prerequisites installed in your podman machine you will see this error: `Error: requested OCI runtime crun-wasm is not available: invalid argument`

 In that case you should check that the prerequisites from the previous section are met.

-## Building wasm OCI images with podman
+## Building Wasm OCI images with podman

 ### Building with a specific platform/architecture

-Running wasm workload is an interesting use case from a consumer point of view.
-It helps to consume wasm binaries.
-But another interesting case is to distribute and build these wasm images so anyone could run them quickly.
+Running Wasm workload is an interesting use case from a consumer point of view.
+It helps to consume Wasm binaries.
+But another interesting case is to distribute and build these Wasm images so anyone could run them quickly.

 When building images it will use by default the architecture of the host operating system.
 If you are using a Mac computer with ARM chip, then the Linux images will default to `linux/arm64`.
 Using a mac/intel it will default to `linux/amd64` images.
-In the case of wasm workloads, the expected target platform is `wasi/wasm`.
+In the case of Wasm workloads, the expected target platform is `wasi/wasm`.

 With podman we can use the flag `--platform=wasi/wasm` on the `podman build` command to specify the system/architecture.
 But if we do that, it means that if the Dockerfile or Containerfile contains as base image `FROM docker.io/redhat/ubi9-minimal` for example it will try to fetch a `ubi9-minimal` image using the `wasi/wasm` platform but of course it does not exist.